epegzz/winston-dev-console/README.md

 ## Acknowledgements

-This project is inspired by [winston-console-format](https://github.com/duccio/winston-console-format)
+This project is inspired by and partly shamelessly copied from [winston-console-format](https://github.com/duccio/winston-console-format)